-The protection principle relates to the relationship of Maon, their culture and traditions with land, water, sites and areas of cultural and spiritual significance, wahi tapu and other taonga, as well as recognising customary activities.
+The protection principle relates to the relationship of Maori, their culture and traditions with land, water, sites and areas of cultural and spiritual significance, wāhi tapu and other taonga, as well as recognising customary activities.
 In addition, it is about applying kaitiakitanga (guardianship) managing the use, development, and protection of natural and physical resources.
-One particular issue in achieving this protection principle in South Taranaki is to protect values of sites and areas of cultural and spiritual significance to Tangata Whenua.
+One particular issue in achieving this protection principle in South Taranaki is to protect values of sites and areas of cultural and spiritual significance to Tāngata Whenua.
 To do this requires both the identification and an understanding of the sites and areas.
-This process is anticipated to be led by Tangata Whenua as the holder of this information and knowledge.
+This process is anticipated to be led by Tāngata Whenua as the holder of this information and knowledge.
 One associated issue is the sensitivity of information regarding areas and sites and areas of cultural and spiritual significance.

 Tāngata Whenua have a special relationship to the land and environment.
 The District Plan needs to address this relationship by managing the effects of land uses on land, water, sites and areas of cultural and spiritual significance, wāhi tapu and other taonga.
-In addition, it is important for Iwi and hapū to be able to maintain their traditional association with the land, whilst enabling the efficient use and appropriate development of their land to provide for their economic, social and cultural wellbeing-which contributes to positive health outcomes for Māori.2 Certain land uses may be appropriate on Maāori land, such as Ppapakaāinga-housing3 and Marae, given the different title structure of Maāori land.
-It is also recognised that much ancestral land occupied by iwi, hapū and whānau is held under general title status.
-Opportunities to develop papakāinga-housing4 on these lands are also provided for within the District Plan for Māori to enable development of ancestral lands in accordance with tikanga Māori, regardless of land status.
+In addition, it is important for Iwi and hapū to be able to maintain their traditional association with the land, whilst enabling the efficient use and appropriate development of their land to provide for their economic, social and cultural wellbeing.
+Certain land uses may be appropriate on Maori Land, such as Papakainga housing and Marae, given the different title structure of Maori Land.